-As you'll see in our Prevention Plan, masks will be required at all times except when showering, swimming, eating, and sleeping.
-Further, social distancing will be implemented as well.
+As you'll see in our Prevention Plan, masks will be required under specific circumstances and in certain settings.
+Please be sure to read through the details on the fourth page of the plan.
 Thankfully with hundreds of acres, we'll have plenty of space to distance.
 Communal spaces will be marked with social distancing visuals and markers to encourage proper spacing.
 Pausing for hand washing and sanitizing will be a regular occurrence and supplies will be available at all times.

 We encourage campers and volunteers who have underlying health concerns and/or those who live in a home with someone who may have underlying health risks to reconsider whether camp this year is a good fit.

 The CDC reports that individuals with certain conditions are especially vulnerable and at a great risk of having serious complications if they were to contract COVID-19.
 Such conditions include but are not limited to: cancer, chronic kidney disease, COPD, down syndrome, heart conditions (heart failure, CAD, or cardiomyopathies), immunocompromised individuals (especially after a transplant), obesity, pregnancy, sickle cell, and type 2 diabetics.

 Tall Oaks Camp and Conference Center, the campgrounds in which we rent, is very much prioritizing safety as well.
 Click HERE to view that which they will ensure is provided.

 For various reasons, we are not requiring testing, quarantining, or vaccinations.
 However, we are asking that, for the safety of all, each very diligently adheres to the following for at least the two weeks prior to arriving to camp: